NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 -- <b>输入控件</b> --
 - <b>High Priority?(F)</b>:

-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>timeout in ms (-1)</b>:
 - <b>Cross JKI State Machine State</b>:
 - <b>Priority Queue</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Priority Queue(dup)</b>:

 ### Get Queue Status.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-The <B>error in</B> cluster can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b>Priority Queue in</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-The <B>error out</B> cluster passes error or warning information out of a VI to be used by other VIs.

-The pop-up option <B>Explain Error</B> (or Explain Warning) gives more information about the error displayed.
 - <b># pending insert</b>:
 - <b># pending remove</b>:
 - <b>Priority Queue out</b>:
 - <b># elements in queue</b>:

 ### Not a Refnum.vi